 Our Physics Teacher Network Co-ordinators have close links with the schools in their region and act as a source of information about local initiatives and activities, as well as generally provide help and advice in response to requests.

-This government-funded project provides a network of coaches across England who run termly workshops for local student and early career teachers.
-They also mentor student physics teachers during training and into the early years in the classroom.
+This government-funded project provides an IOP mentor to student physics teachers during training and into the early years in the classroom.